SirPotatoIV/BS-portfolio-practice/README.md

 Contributing: I was the only one to work on this project.

 Challenges: I struggled early on with the sticky footer due to not adding the bootstrap scripts for the javascript code.
+I also struggled heavily with the navBar.
+At first I used a navBar from Bootstrap, which worked great.
+I then decided to try and make a navbar look exactly like the navbar in the homework pictures.
+Even after being told to use the navBar from bootstrap I still for some reason faught and faught to get it to work.
+This project has started to teach me to leave things alone if they work and they meet the homework requirements.

 Live site: https://sirpotatoiv.github.io/BS-portfolio-practice/